amircoder/ProjectX/README.md

 A sample code-base showcasing MVVM Clean Architecture with a multi-module desing developed using TDD approach.

-Build Status

-Basic app that demonstrates using Dagger in MVVM app that follows Clean Architecture, RxJava and developed based on TDD approached.

-The source code in this repo accompanies my article https://proandroiddev.com/mvvm-architecture-using-livedata-rxjava-and-new-dagger-android-injection-639837b1eb6c

 License

 Copyright 2020 Amir Naghavi